The Ponderings of Yaj Ekim

 All the many perceptions, of any given culture, ultimately real and important,

-Including that dreamy sliver of time which you call your own?
+Including the dreamy sliver of space and time that you call your own?

 448